Vandivier/python-hello-web-monorepo/docs/2-auth-service-design.md

 ### Alternatives Considered

 We also thought about using FastAPI instead of Flask.

-TODO: Why didn't we pick that?
+There is no specific reason that we prefer one or the other.

 ### Risks